Skip to main content

 How AI is connected with Humans and external sources like drones

-Advanced Implementation: Edge MCU with Multiple AIs
+Advanced Implementation: Multiple AI

 The most sophisticated implementation involves an Edge MCU architecture that integrates multiple AI systems.
 This model provides several key advantages: